Henry Horne, 1st Baron Horne: Corps commander

+Army commander

 In September 1916, Horne was created a Knight Commander of the Order of the Bath.
 After the successful capture of Flers, he was promoted to temporary general and succeeded General Sir Charles Monro (after a brief hiatus between 7 August and 29 September when the command was held by Haig's first choice, Lieutenant General Richard Haking, who was then blocked from receiving the promotion) as commander of the First Army.

 On 1 January 1917, he was promoted to the substantive rank of lieutenant general "for distinguished service in the field".
 His first trial occurred in April 1917, when his troops were sent on a diversionary attack on the fearsome Vimy Ridge, which rose hundreds of feet over the surrounding landscape.
 French Army commander Robert Nivelle was critical of Horne's plan; Nivelle was the one found incompetent and, after one month of relative failure (and the beginnings of the 1917 French Army mutinies), Nivelle was sacked and replaced with Philippe Pétain.

-The attack on Vimy Ridge was spearheaded by the First Army's "shock troops" (the Canadian Corps, under Lieutenant General Arthur Currie).
+The attack on Vimy Ridge was spearheaded by the First Army's "shock troops" (the Canadian Corps, under Lieutenant Lieutenant General The Hon.
+Sir Julian Byng, later replaced by the Canadian Lieutenant General Arthur Currie).
 The ensuing Battle of Vimy Ridge, the first of a series of actions known as the Battle of Arras was successful: supported by Horne's 1,000-odd artillery pieces, the Canadian forces took the ridge in four days, with approximately 10,000 casualties (against 20,000 German casualties).
 The capture of Vimy Ridge would prove essential to the British Army: it served as the backbone of the British defence from March 1918 onwards.

-General Horne inspecting the 24th Motor Machine Gun Battalion at Dieval, 12 June 1918.
+General Horne inspecting the 24th Motor Machine Gun Battalion, 24th Division, at Dieval, 12 June 1918.
 The motorbikes are Clyno 744 cc twin cylinder machines fitted with a sidecar and Vickers machine-guns.